Anushkapandey2110/FraudDetectionSystem/README.md

 # FraudDetectionSystem
-This repository contains the Python notebook which contains a **basic Fraud Detection** using Binary Classification model Random Forest
+This repository contains the Python notebook which contains a ***Basic Fraud Detection*** using Binary Classification model Random Forest